perfsonar/docs/install_centos.rst

 Configuring Central Management
 -------------------------------
-Refer to the documentation here: :doc:`/multi_overview`
+If your node is part of a measurement mesh or you installed perfsonar-centralmanagement bundle refer to the documentation here: :doc:`/multi_overview`

-Configuring through the web interface
+Configuring perfSONAR through the web interface
 --------------------------------------
 After installing the perfsonar-toolkit or perfsonar-centralmanagement bundle, you should disable SELinux to gain access to the web interface.
 This is done with the following commands:
 ::

     echo 0 >/selinux/enforce